Seven-day snapshot of Bolivia's unique highlights - Lake Titicaca, La Paz and Uyuni Salt Lake.

 After breakfast at the hotel, we transfer you to Uyuni airport for your flight back to La Paz.

-Upon arrival in La Paz, we transfer directly to the ruins of Tiwanaku, 72 km (45 miles) away.
-During the two-hour drive through the Bolivian highlands, we can see the Aymara way of life in action.
+Upon arrival in La Paz, we have the option of a guided visit to the ruins of Tiwanaku, 72 km (45 miles) away.

 Tiwanaku dates from 1580 BC to 1200 AD, and was one of the most important and developed pre-Inca civilizations.
 We visit the site's main constructions: the Kalasasaya temple, the Sun Gate, the Ponce and Fraile monoliths, the Akapana pyramid, and the semi-underground temple.
 We also explore two local museums, with pottery and stonework displays, that teach us more about the culture that built this impressive complex.